sampleable Class

 for a user to understand and use.

-class, beside having the sample
+The sampleable class, beside having the sample function, has a

-function so that we can use specialized knowledge while
+shrink function so that we can use specialized knowledge while

 shrinking a value.
 It is not responsible for the whole shrinking process